emads22/Student-Management-System/README.md

 1. Clone the repository.
 2. Ensure Python 3.x is installed.
 3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Configure the necessary parameters such as database file path in `constants.py`.
+4. Configure the necessary parameters such as MySQL connection data (host, port, user, password, and database) in `constants.py`.
 5. Run the script using `python main.py`.

 ## Usage